DenisKn/formatted-scope-log-extension/README.md

 # log-scope-ext README

 This is the README for your extension "log-scope-ext".
-After writing up a brief description, we recommend including the following sections.

 ## Features